prmr/SoftwareDesign/modules/Module-05.md

 * Be able to use the Decorator design pattern effectively;
 * Be able to use the Command design pattern effectively;
 * Be able to use the Prototype design pattern effectively;
+* Understand the concept of polymorphic copying and be able to correctly use the Java cloning mechanism;
 * To understand the Law of Demeter and be able to apply it;
 * Generally solve design problems that involve manipulating object graphs;